method-inc/Hero/README.md

 # TODO

 + Write unit tests
-+ Setup pub sub for registration
 + Add attributes for methods and classes
 + Add some ability to specify sub method level abilities?
-+ Add fluent interface to configure abilities and roles
++ Add fluent interface to configure abilities and roles?
 + Add database support for roles and abilities?
 + Add ability to generate current roles/ability matrix data structure
 + Do we even want to save abilities in the database?
 Should we always just generate it via reflection?